Mandrab/AMW/README.md

 In this application some agent would cooperate to achieve the goal of manage a warehouse.
 Furthermore, we want the agents to be able to auto-acquire some (procedural) knowledge from a remote repository of abilities.</br></br>
 Below are present a usefull list of commands to run the system.

-<h2>Commands</h2>
+<h2>Docker commands</h2>
-This paragraph contains a list of commands used to run the demo via gradle.<br/><br/>
+This paragraph contains a list of commands used to run the demo via gradle and docker.<br/><br/>

-`./gradlew config` setup the Jason's config file</br>
-`./gradlew reset_mas2j` clean the classpath specified in the .mas2j  (project config) file</br>
->   <sub>Due to a locality of the gradle's cached libraries, the command is useful to git a cleaner and more correct version of the file that doesn't contains any local path.
-Anyway, the system automatically check the classpath at every startup, so this command is not strictly necessarely</sub>
+Initialization of the system:
+0. `./gradlew docker` to create the images of the agents
+1. `docker network create amw` to create the virtual network of the system

-`./gradlew run_system` run the .mas2j (Jason) project over JADE</br>
+To run the system:
-`./gradlew run_terminal` run the human interface to the system (the control "terminal").
-Require a JADE environment yet running</br>
->   <sub>At startup is usual to see throwed some Exceptions.
-That's caused by the "terminal" that try to connect to a JADE system that hasn't yet started.
-Anyway, when this last one will finally starts, the Exceptions will (hopefully) stop</sub>

-`./gradlew run [-Pall]` run the .mas2j (Jason) project over JADE in detached mode.
-Specifing <i>-Pall</i> flag, also the terminal will start.</br>
+0. `./gradlew start_main_container` to start the JADE main container
+1. `./gradlew dockerRun` to start all the agents of the system

+Other useful commands:
+- `docker images` see all the installed images
+- `docker run --network amw IMAGE` run the agent on the amw virtual network
+- `docker rmi -f (docker images -a -q)` **WARNING** remove ***ALL*** the images in your OS!